You’ve just inherited a Java 8 codebase. 200,000 lines of business logic. Your board wants it modernised. Fast.

 OpenRewrite provides deterministic recipe-based transformations for well-defined Java migrations, while AI-assisted tools handle complex custom code requiring context understanding.

 OpenRewrite uses recipes for standard framework migrations, dependency updates, and API changes.
 Zero hallucinations.
 Repeatable transformations.
-Extensive recipe library covering Java 8/11/17/21 upgrades, Spring Framework migrations, JUnit 4 to 5.
+Extensive recipe library covering Java 8/11/17/21 upgrades, Spring Framework migrations, JUnit 4 to 5, and well-defined transformation patterns.
 No context limits because it’s rule-based, not LLM-based.
 Lower cost—you’re not paying for AI tokens.

 But OpenRewrite only does simple replacements and cannot grasp overarching context.
+It sometimes makes incomplete or erroneous updates when code doesn’t match the recipe patterns exactly.
 Custom frameworks?
 Unique architectural patterns?
 Business logic transformation?
 OpenRewrite struggles.

 The hybrid approach delivers the best results.
 Use OpenRewrite first for standard patterns, then AI for remaining customizations—this reduces cost by 50-70%.
 OpenRewrite handles 60-70% of transformations deterministically.
 AI addresses the remaining 30-40% of custom code.
 Manual review covers 5-10% of edge cases.

-One migration example shows 2300 lines of Java code migrated from JDK 8 to JDK 17 in about 1.5 minutes.
+One migration example shows 2300 lines of Java code migrated from JDK 8 to JDK 17 in about 1.5 minutes, including the Javax to Jakarta migration.
 That’s OpenRewrite doing the heavy lifting on standard transformations.

-When to use OpenRewrite: Java version upgrades, Spring Framework migrations, well-defined API changes, dependency updates.
+When to use OpenRewrite: Java version upgrades, Spring Framework migrations, well-defined API changes, dependency updates, any transformation with an existing recipe.
 It’s fast, deterministic, and cheap.

-When to use AI-assisted migration: Custom frameworks, unique architectural patterns, business logic transformation, legacy code without standard patterns.
+When to use AI-assisted migration: Custom frameworks, unique architectural patterns, business logic transformation, legacy code without standard patterns, scenarios requiring context understanding beyond simple replacement rules.

 When to use both: Most real-world Java migrations.
 Let OpenRewrite handle the standard transformations, then bring in AI for the custom code that doesn’t fit recipe patterns.